Mindful self-care is a shift in how you embody this moment, and all of your moments.

 Cook-Cottone, C. P. (2015).
 Mindfulness and Yoga for Embodied Self-Regulation: A Primer for Mental Health Professionals.
 New York, NY: Springer Publishing.

 New!
-Take the 33-item assessment and get feedback to develop your self-care plan.
+Take the 30-Item assessment as well as a short professional quality of life questionnaire and get feedback to develop your self-care plan.

 Clinical Publications